thaichihien/swagflow/README.md

 ## Introduction

-An e-commerce project about a fictional clothing trading system called SwagFlow.
+An e-commerce project about a fictional clothing sales system called SwagFlow.
 This project focuses mainly on backend development and system design.
 This project not only  not only showcases a range of self-taught skills and knowledge, but also serves as an experimental playground for exploring and testing new techniques.

 ## Tech Stack